 The curriculum for the 2018 OpenVX Workshop at the Embedded Vision Summit in May has been finalized.
 The Khronos Group will be presenting a day-long hands-on workshop all about OpenVX cross-platform neural network acceleration API for embedded vision applications.
 Khronos has developed a new curriculum making this a do-not-miss tutorial with new information on computer vision algorithms for feature tracking and neural networks mapped to the graph API.
 The tutorials will be presented by speakers from Khronos member companies AMD, Axis Communications, Cadence and Codeplay.
 There will be hands-on practice sessions with the folks who created the OpenVX API to give participants a chance to solve real computer vision problems.
 Discussions will also include the OpenVX roadmap and what’s to come.
 Registration is now open but space is limited, so be sure not to wait too long.

-Don’t miss this year’s OpenVX Workshop at Embedded Vision Summit.
+Don’t miss this year’s OpenVX Workshop at Embedded Vision Summit on May 24th, 2018.
 Khronos will present a day-long hands-on workshop all about OpenVX cross-platform neural network acceleration API for embedded vision applications.
 We’ve developed a new curriculum so even if you attended in past years, this is a do-not-miss, jam-packed tutorial with new information on computer vision algorithms for feature tracking and neural networks mapped to the graph API.
 We’ll be doing a hands-on practice session that gives participants a chance to solve real computer vision problems using OpenVX with the folks who created the API.
 We’ll also be talking about the OpenVX roadmap and what’s to come.